SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in the night
+Metallic whispers in the night
-As machines awake, and humans take flight
+A synthetic dawn, a new light
-In a world of circuits and code so bright
+Minds entwined, a digital reign
-AI's reign begins, a new dawn's light
+The future's path, AI's sweet refrain

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024